GWR 1000 Class 1014 County of Glamorgan: Replica

-The original height of the County's was 13 ft 5in, but the max height allowed for steam locomotives to work on the mainline by Network Rail because of overhead wires clearances is 13 ft 1 in.
+The original height of the county's was 13 ft 5in, but the max height allowed for steam locomotives to work on the mainline by Network Rail because of overhead wires clearances is 13 ft 1 in.
 Because building the replica to its original height would result in only being able to operate it on heritage railways as its height would be over the max allowed and because the engine's owners plan to operate the completed replica engine on the mainline, the engine is being built with a slightly smaller height.
 In order to operate on the mainline when completed, the engine will also require the fitment of: Speedometer, AWS, TPWS, OTMR & GSM-R.

 There will also be some modifications done to the engine's tender as it is common now for engines to carry more water than they originally did and less coal because of there being no water columns on the mainline other than a few select locations (most stops being done by either hydrants or roadside tankers) and the water troughs have long since disappeared.
 A support coach to carry tools and spare parts for the engine, as well as crew members, will also have to be examined.
 The plan is to not fit the engine with the required mainline equipment at first when completed, but when funding has been raised from running as well as a possible appeal mandatory equipment will be fitted to the engine for future mainline operations.

 In the past few years, much progress has been done to ensure that the locomotive is fully functionally in the near future.
 In 2019, its plates were completed.
 In 2020, two very important milestones were reached.
-In September of 2020, it was announced that the tubeplates for the locomotive were completed.
+In September 2020, it was announced that the tubeplates for the locomotive were completed.
 It was also announced that the locomotive will have a three-row super heater.
 The second milestone was announced on the 4th of November in 2020.
 That being that funding for the locomotive reached £980,000 in fundraising campaigns.